-Digital Locations, Inc., is the developer of a disruptive technology to deliver high-speed Internet from satellites directly to smartphones all over the world.
+Digital Locations, Inc., is developing SatennaTM, a breakthrough technology that will enable delivery of high-speed Internet from satellites directly to smartphones all over the world.
 Today, high-speed Internet (also known as broadband Internet) is only available in densely populated areas around the world.
 The rest of the world is still waiting.
-Elon Musk (SpaceX), Jeff Bezos (Blue Origin) and others are launching thousands of Low Earth Orbit (LEO) satellites.
+Elon Musk (SpaceX), Jeff Bezos (Blue Origin) and others are launching tens of thousands of Low Earth Orbit (LEO) satellites.
 Unfortunately, without the use of additional equipment, the technology does not yet exist that will allow these satellites to deliver high-speed Internet directly to smartphones.
 Solving this problem represents an extraordinary business opportunity.
-Working with a research team from Florida International University, we are developing a truly disruptive technology that will finally make it possible for the wireless industry to offer high-speed Internet service from satellites directly to smartphones anywhere in the world, indoors and outdoors with no dead zones and no cell towers.
+Working with a research team from Florida International University (FIU), we are developing SatennaTM, a potentially disruptive technology that only requires modifications on the smartphone side.
+This breakthrough can potentially eliminate the need to make costly and time-consuming modifications to existing, as well as future satellites.
+SatennaTM will finally make it possible for the wireless industry to offer high-speed Internet service from satellites directly to smartphones anywhere in the world, indoors and outdoors with no dead zones and no cell towers.
 Anyone, anywhere, regardless of location, economic status, race or gender will be able to access high-speed Internet service and benefit from remote learning, health care, government services, telework, participation in public affairs and even Netflix, Amazon and much, much more.

 Mr. Berliner has been the CEO of Digital Locations since 2021.
 He previously served as Chairman and CEO of Fifth Gen Media, Inc., a marketing and publishing company, owned by Mr. Berliner since 2016.
 From 2012-2015, he served as CEO of Redwing Electric, a wireless construction company, which was later sold to an investor group.
 In 2011, Mr. Berliner completed a one-year consulting project for the Swedish equipment manufacturer Ericsson.
 In 1995, he founded Berliner Communications (BCI) and served as Chairman and CEO, which merged with another firm in 2010.
 Mr. Berliner was responsible for that firm’s quarterly earnings calls and the annual meetings in his role as Chairman.
 Mr. Berliner graduated from Rutgers with a BA in Business in 1975.
 He is a Fellow in the Radio Club of America and was elected in 2004.